Education in South Korea: Post-war years

 After Korea's liberation from Japan, the government began to study and discuss a new philosophy of education.
 The new educational philosophy was created under the United States Army Military Government in Korea (USAMGIK), with a focus on democratic education.
 The new system attempted to make education available to all students equally and make the educational administration more self-governing.
 It emphasized a decentralized system under local and community control in order to maintain education's separation from politics.
-Specific policies included re-educating teachers, teaching adults to read and write, restoration of the Korean language for technical terminology, and expansion of various educational institutions.

-During the years when Rhee and Park Chung Hee were in power, the control of education was gradually taken out of the hands of local school boards and concentrated in a centralized Ministry of Education.
-In the late 1980s, the ministry was responsible for the administration of schools, allocation of resources, setting of enrollment quotas, certification of schools and teachers, curriculum development (including the issuance of textbook guidelines), and other basic policy decisions.
+Specific policies included re-educating teachers, teaching adults to read and write, restoration of the Korean language for technical terminology, and expansion of various educational institutions.During the years when Rhee and Park Chung Hee were in power, the control of education was gradually taken out of the hands of local school boards and concentrated in a centralized Ministry of Education.
+In the late 1980s, the ministry was responsible for the administration of schools, allocation of resources, setting of enrollment quotas, certification of schools and teachers, curriculum development, including the issuance of textbook guidelines, and other basic policy decisions.
 Provincial and special city boards of education still existed.
 Although each board was composed of seven members who were supposed to be selected by popularly elected legislative bodies, this arrangement ceased to function after 1973.
-Subsequently, school board members were approved by the minister of education.

-Some time later, a debate between whether to maintain the multitrack system or to adopt a single system akin to that of the American education system.
+Subsequently, school board members were approved by the minister of education.Some time later, a debate between whether to maintain the multitrack system or to adopt a single system akin to that of the American education system.
 A multitrack and single secondary school system prevailed in the end, largely due to the fact that administrators did not want to divide institutions, and parents were not receptive to the idea of two entrance exams.
-The outcome the 1950 MOE proposal for a uniform system was a 6-4-3-4 academic schedule, which entailed 6 years of primary school, 4 years of middle school, 3 years of vocational or academic high school, and 4 years of college or university.
+The outcome of the 1950 MOE proposal for a uniform system was a 6-4-3-4 academic schedule, which entailed 6 years of primary school, 4 years of middle school, 3 years of vocational or academic high school, and 4 years of college or university.

 A complex system of technical and vocational training was also added to educational policy, where children were able to decide on an academic versus a vocational route early on in their academic career.
 Many opponents of this policy actually viewed it as positive because they believed that the academic route would seem more prolific and parents and students would be willing to pursue it more than the vocational route.